amperity/amperity-docs/shared/terms.rst

 .. term-full-name-ampid-start

-The combination of given name (first name) and surname (last name) that is associated with a unique Amperity ID.
-A full name may also include the middle name or initial.
+A combination of given name (first name) and surname (last name) for a customer.
+May include a middle name or initial.

 .. term-full-name-ampid-end